 - The child’s back should be rubbed and thumped slowly until the piece of food stuck in the food pipe is vomited out.
 However, in case the child finds difficulty in breathing, he/she should be given trained medical help immediately.

 - As a temporary measure, the electrical outlet connected to the appliance should be immediately disconnected by removing the plug from the socket.
-Later, an authorised person should be called to repair the appliance and checked thoroughly before using it again.
+Later, an authorised person should be called to repair the appliance and have it checked thoroughly before using it again.

 - Excessive rains can cause floods.
 All necessary precautions should be taken to save all possessions from getting damaged and as a precautionary measure, it is advisable to inform the concerned authorities for necessary action.